erikgeiser/erikgeiser.github.io/source/_posts/package-management-is-broken.md

 ---
-title: Package management is broken on all platforms
+title: Why Package Management is Broken on all Platforms
 date: 2018-08-01 16:31:06
 tags: Opinion
 ---